Construction Site Accidents

 These subcontractors, and possibly others, are scheduled to be on site by a Superintendent or a Project manage hired by the General Contractor.
 The size of the project usually dictates the number of subcontractors needed.
 It also makes a difference if the project is residential or commercial.

 Because of the sheer number of subcontractors that generally work on the same project, construction site accidents are common.
 One of the major causes of such accidents scaffolding.

 Sometimes, subcontractors occupy the same space or use one another’s equipment, such as a scaffolding.
-Sometimes, scaffolding is erected incorrectly, tied down improperly, is erected on uneven or loose ground, or is overloaded with material, causing it to fall.
+Sometimes, scaffolding is erected incorrectly, tied down improperly, is erected on the uneven or loose ground, or is overloaded with the material, causing it to fall.